Did you know many behavior changes in older dogs are the result of a medical condition?

 Compulsive Behavior

-Although some medical conditions like dementia can be responsible, it’s often the result of anxiety which, if left untreated or unaddressed, develops into compulsion.
+Although some medical conditions like dementia can be responsible, it’s often the result of anxiety.

 If you can identify the anxiety source (a conflict between your pets, perhaps?), you can eliminate/manage it before it becomes a compulsion.

-It’s hard to say what the treatment will be as it depends on the cause, but they can include something as minor as a change in routine to medication/natural therapies and/or a behaviorist’s help.
+It’s hard to say what the treatment will be as it depends on the cause.

 Canine Cognitive Dysfunction (Doggie Dementia)

-You may notice your dog wandering aimlessly, getting stuck behind doors or under tables, forgetting his housetraining, and not recognizing the familiar.
+You may notice your dog wandering aimlessly, getting stuck behind doors or under tables, forgetting their housetraining, and not recognizing the familiar.

-These could be signs your dog is suffering from dementia.
-There is no test to diagnose it; rather, it is made through a process of elimination.
+There is no test to diagnose it.
+Instead, a diagnosis is made through a process of elimination.

-A CD called Through a Dog’s Ear has also worked wonders to help her relax.
+Calming music like that on the CD Through a Dog’s Ear has also worked wonders to help many dogs with canine dementia relax.

 Increased Vocalization